knpuniversity/blog/use-symfony-reproducer.md

 git merge upstream/7.1
 ```

 Great!
-Now, we're going to create a new branch for our bug fix:
+Next, create a new branch for our bug fix:

 ```bash
 git checkout -b my-fix